maureennc/big-omics-pipelines/README.md

 # About

-I have created this code repository as a shared resource for the Center for Brain Immunology and Glia (BIG), the Neuroscience department at the University of Virginia, and the broader scientific research community.
+I have developed this code repository as a shared resource for the Center for Brain Immunology and Glia (BIG), the Neuroscience department at the University of Virginia, and the broader scientific research community.
 BIG is a community of biomedical researchers dedicated to the investigation of inflammatory processes across neurological diseases, including infection and neurodegeneration.
-This repository houses a collection of data pipelines and example workflows put together to support the  diverse transcriptomic and spatial biology experiments performed in the BIG Center.
+This repository houses a collection of data pipelines and example workflows put together to support the computational analysis of diverse transcriptomic and spatial biology experiments performed in the BIG Center.

 ![MERFISH figure 1](visualization/figures/merfish-spatial-scatter.png)